bahp/ls2d/README.md

 $ python search.py --yaml <yaml_file>
 ```

-This script will create a new workbench in the output folder containing (i)
+This script will create a new workbench within the output folder containing
-the generated pipelines saved as pickle (.p) files, (ii) all the metrics
+(i) the generated pipelines saved as pickle (.p) files, (ii) all the metrics
 obtained aggregated in the 'results.csv' file and the (iii) settings
 configuration.

+### Running the app

 To browse through all the workbenches run the ls2d flask app: